 If you decide to build your own rock climbing wall, your costs will be limited to materials and tools, but these can still add up.
 Many people opt to create a plywood ‘wall’ with holds mounted to the wood, and then bolt the whole thing to an existing wall (drilling into the studs of your wall, of course).

-Keep in mind that if you build your wall outdoors, you will also need to weatherproof it in some way, and the holds will wear out faster than they would indoors.
+Keep in mind that if you build your wall outdoors, you will also need to weatherproof it somehow, and the holds will wear out faster than indoors.
 If you build indoors, remember that falling will be loud (especially if you aren’t on the ground floor) and chalk will likely get everywhere.
 As such, basements are usually a good place to build a climbing wall.

 Additionally, the cost will vary depending on whether you want to make an adjustable wall or a non-adjustable wall.
 An adjustable wall will be more expensive, but you can change the ‘sets’ to create new and exciting routes whenever you feel like it.
 A non-adjustable wall is less expensive, but the options are far more limited unless you add a large number of holds and can create different routes for yourself by choosing to use only some of the holds.
 In this case, you might use pieces of colored tape by each hold to design routes for yourself.